zketosis/liam/SECURITY.md

 ## Supported Versions

-As an open source product, we will only provide security patches for the latest major version.
+As an open source product, we will only provide security patches for the latest version.
 Older versions will not receive retroactive security patches.

 ## Reporting Security Issues